SakuraiSatoru/KasiTime/README.md

 # KasiTime
 A chrome extension helping to grab kasi on http://www.kasi-time.com/
 #Confirmed Nonsense
-Get annoyed about the uncopyable kasi on kasi-time and wrote the extension in Jan.
+Got annoyed about the uncopyable kasi on kasi-time and wrote the extension in Jan.
 2015.

 Find the extension helpful before realizing that other extensions like "Enable Coby" does far more usage!!!
 T_T